Ircama/hostp2pd/README.md

 - batch mode (use `-b` option; e.g., `-b -` for standard log output, or `-b output_file_name`)
 - daemon mode (use `-d` option).
 Suggested configuration.
 If a daemon process is active, option `-t` terminates a running daemon and option `-r` dynamically reloads the configuration of a running program.

-When running as a daemon, *hostp2pd* prevents multiple instances over the same P2P-Device interface by using lock files with name `/var/run/hostp2pd-"interface".pid`, where `"interface"` is the name of the P2P-Device interface.
+When running as a daemon, *hostp2pd* prevents multiple instances over the same P2P-Device interface by using lock files with name `/var/run/hostp2pd-<interface>.pid`, where `<interface>` is the name of the P2P-Device interface.
 (For instance, */var/run/hostp2pd-p2p-dev-wlan0.pid*.)

 ## hostp2pd.yaml